Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 Double-click the other 9 files Offender.* again: Offender.cmd, Offender.com and Offender.reg exhibit no reaction too, while Offender.cab, Offender.rtf, Offender.txt, Offender.url, Offender.vbs and Offender.zip are opened as before.

-13. Repeat step 6., then right click the extracted file to display its context menu and click Properties: the security notice This file came from another computer and might be blocked to help protect this computer. is not shown at the bottom of the Properties dialog box, i.e. the Mark of the Web for the custom zone was not propagated from the cabinet archive Offender.cab!
+13. Repeat step 6., then right click the extracted file to display its context menu and click Properties – the security notice This file came from another computer and might be blocked to help protect this computer. is not displayed at the bottom of the Properties dialog box, i.e. the Mark of the Web for the custom zone was not propagated from the cabinet archive Offender.cab!

 14. Repeat step 7.: an error message box Access is denied. is displayed.